 Local historian, Bill Alexander, leads a group on a tour of “Old Town” Swannanoa, the once-thriving historic Swannanoa business district, located just west of the former Beacon mill site.
 The tour took place on Saturday, September 28, and was sponsored by the Swannanoa Valley Museum.

-Moviegoers wait for the sun to set in Grovemont Square so that the free outdoor screening of Dr. Seuss’ “The Lorax” can begin.
-The Cinema on the Square outdoor movie series concluded on Friday, October 7, but will be back next year.
-Cinema on the Square is sponsored by Friends and Neighbors of Swannanoa (FANS), the Swannanoa Community Council, and the Friends of the Swannanoa Library.
+Moviegoers gathered in Grovemont Square, adjacent to the Swannanoa Library, to enjoy an outdoor screening of ‘The Dark Crystal’ on Friday, September 20.
+The Cinema on the Square outdoor movie series is sponsored by Friends and Neighbors of Swannanoa (FANS), the Swannanoa Community Council, and the Friends of the Swannanoa Library.

 You never know what you’ll find at the Swannanoa Community Yard Sale.
 This young man scored a drum set at the most recent sale, held in the Ingles parking lot on Saturday, October 5.
 The Swannanoa Community Yard Sale is sponsored by Friends and Neighbors of Swannanoa (FANS), and takes place twice each year, in the spring and fall.

 Swannanoa’s outdoor concert series, Groovin’ on Grovemont, closed out its 2019 season on August 6.
 This year’s concertgoers were treated to three great evenings of free music, fabulous food, and breathtaking mountain views.
 Groovin’ on Grovemont is brought to you by two local nonprofits, the Swannanoa Community Council and the Friends of the Swannanoa Library.

 Cheerful marigolds have recently been added to the new planting bed that surrounds the Welcome To Swannanoa sign.
 The bed was built, and is maintained, by Friends and Neighbors of Swannanoa (FANS).